jphalimi/PythonForMIC/Doc/library/curses.rst

 .. function:: termattrs()

-   Return a logical OR of all video attributes supported by the terminal.
+   Returns a logical OR of all video attributes supported by the terminal.
 This information is useful when a curses program needs complete control over the appearance of the screen.

 .. function:: termname()

-   Return the value of the environment variable :envvar:`TERM`, truncated to 14 characters.
+   Returns the value of the environment variable TERM, truncated to 14 characters.

 .. function:: tigetflag(capname)

-   Return the value of the Boolean capability corresponding to the terminfo capability name *capname*.
+   Returns the value of the Boolean capability corresponding to the terminfo capability name *capname*.
 The value ``-1`` is returned if *capname* is not a Boolean capability, or ``0`` if it is canceled or absent from the terminal description.